pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-compound.md

 6. Wait for the transaction to be completed then click on “Submit Transaction” again
 7. In the popup click on confirm
 8. Wait for the transaction to be completed
-9. You now need USDC to supply USDC, navigate to [Linea Faucet](https://faucet.goerli.linea.build/)
+9. You now need USDC to supply USDC, navigate to [PepeSync Faucet](https://faucet.goerli.linea.build/)
 10. Get some USDC from the faucet
 11. Come back to the compound website, you should see a USDC balance and a “Supply USDC” button